ckirbs/ElevatorControlSystem/README.txt

 	Resources
-		Constants - A static class which only holds constant values to be used by other classes Directions - A enumerated type denoting directions that an elevator can move Message
+		Constants - A static class which only holds constant values to be used by other classes Directions - An enumerated type denoting directions that an elevator can move Message - A class responsible for creating and holding all of the users requests SystemFile - A class responsible for validating each line in the systems input file and delegating the creation of the 	messages to the Message class
-		SystemFile

 Group Memebers and Responsibilities
 	Darren Holden